Home

 A group of tests are used to assess listening skills and musical understanding.
 Specimen aural tests which involve rhythmic, melodic and other musical skills are available for practice at home.

-In Trinity Guildhall exams, candidates play 3 pieces similar to in an AB exam.
+In Trinity exams, candidates play 3 pieces similar to in an ABRSM exam.
 However, there are some differences with regard to the following areas:

 1. Technical Work